This article has links to products and services we love, which we may make commission from.

 Myles Standish State Forest

 Families, couples, and lone travelers alike can enjoy Myles Standish State Forest (194 Cranberry Rd., Carver) and all the outdoor opportunities the park offers.

 The acres of the state park are open throughout the year, and depending on the seasons, guests can enjoy a range of activities, including hiking, biking, camping, fishing, kayaking, swimming, and skiing.

 A popular recreational spot, Fearing Pond (Fearing Pond Rd), is close to both Plymouth and Carver and offers visitors a chance to swim, camp, and fish near this smaller body of water.

 The sandy beaches of the shore make it an ideal spot for having a day-trip picnic and swim with family or friends.

 If your group loves to swim, check out these hotels in Plymouth with a pool and/or jacuzzi for even more opportunities!

 The historic Plymouth Rock (79 Water St) is located just off the shore of Plymouth Harbor and is commonly recognized as harboring the first steps of the pilgrims leaving the Mayflower and stepping onto land in the 1620s.

-It is a symbol of the new world and represents the start of the first colonies and America’s “hometown” and put Plymouth on the map as the location for the “First” Thanksgiving.
+It is a symbol of the “new world” and represents the start of the first colonies in America’s “hometown” and put Plymouth on the map as the location for the “First” Thanksgiving.